TudorDan/TechInterviewWorkbook/README.md

 - When class A uses some functionality of class B, then its said that class A has a _dependency_ of class B.
 - Dependencies can be injected at runtime rather than at compile time.
-- Transferring the task of creating the object to someone else and directly using the dependency is called dependency injection.
+- _Dependency Injection_ is a software design pattern for transferring the task of creating the object to someone else and directly using the dependency.
 - There are basically three types of dependency injection:
   1. constructor injection: the dependencies are provided through a class constructor.
   2. setter injection: the client exposes a setter method that the injector uses to inject the dependency.